rhinobird/RBSDKPlayer-iOS/Readme.md

 We're working on making this sdk completely public, but in the mean, to make it work you'll need to get direct authorization from us, [send us an email](mailto:benjamin@rhinobird.tv) and we will send you the needed keys to make this work.

 ## Documentation
-The documentation of this project can be found in this [link](https://rhinobird.github.io/RBSDKPlayer-iOS/)
+The documentation of this project can be found [here](https://rhinobird.github.io/RBSDKPlayer-iOS/)

+## Changelog
+The complete changelog of this project can be found [here](https://github.com/rhinobird/RBSDKPlayer-iOS/Changelog.md)

 ## Install the SDK using CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
 See [Installation Guide](https://cocoapods.org/#install) for more information.
 You can install it with the following command: